coincar-sim/simulation_management_ros_tool/README.md

 #### Working Principle
 * objects are initialized via an `ObjectInitialization.msg`
-* they provide their desired motion via a `DeltaTrajectoryWithID.msg`
+* they provide their desired motion via a `DeltaTrajectoryWithID.msg` or `AbsoluteTrajectoryWithID.msg`
 * the management keeps track of the current position and interpolates linearly along the desired motion
 * the ground truth poses of all objects are published via an `ObjectStateArray.msg`